Angry Birds (video game): Ports

+Removal and re-release

-In early 2019, several games in the franchise, including the original title, were unexplainably removed from the App Store and Google Play.
-Fans of the original game adopted the hashtag #BringBack2012 to demand the relisting of the removed games.
+Throughout 2019, several games in the franchise, including the original title, were unexpectedly removed from the App Store and Google Play without warning.
+Fans of the original game adopted the hashtag "#BringBack2012" to demand the relisting of the removed games.
 Responding to the campaign, Rovio explained the removal of the games in a blog post citing software rot and the expiration of licensing deals.
 On March 31, 2022, Rovio released a new version of the original game titled Rovio Classics: Angry Birds marketed to its older fanbase.
 It is a remake of the game's state in 2012, replacing its proprietary engine with Unity for compatibility with newer and future devices.
 The remake also notably lacks microtransactions and pop-up advertisements in favor of a traditional revenue model.

-In February 2023, Rovio announced that Rovio Classics: Angry Birds would be unlisted from the Google Play store and renamed to Red’s First Flight on the App Store.
-According to Rovio, the delistings and renames were "due to the game's impact on our wider games portfolio".
+In February 2023, Rovio announced that Rovio Classics: Angry Birds would be unlisted from the Google Play store and renamed to Red's First Flight on the App Store.
+According to Rovio, the removals and renames were due to "the game's impact on [their] wider games portfolio," such as the decreased revenue from other available Angry Birds titles.